The Need for Life Insurance

 Most people benefit from having life insurance.
 It is just a question of what type of life insurance best fits your needs and circumstances.

-Having life insurance can give you peace of mind that if something were to happen to you, your family would be able to pay the mortgage, college expenses, and other large expenses while maintaining the same standard of living.
+Having life insurance can give you peace of mind that if something were to happen to you, your family would be able to pay the mortgage, tuition expenses, and other large expenses while maintaining the same standard of living.
 Insurance is not a betting game.
 Chances are that you should have life insurance, but insurance consumers frequently feel pressure to buy more than they need.

 How Much Life Insurance Do I Really Need?